Our Club: A Place for Everyone

 We are asking all Eastern EFNL clubs to get on board and be involved in this project by hanging the custom team colour boundary banner, displaying the campaign posters around the club rooms and sharing the media tiles on their club social media through the season.

 This project is proudly sponsored by the eastern Action on Alcohol Flagship Group.
 The initiative has been funded by The Australian Drug Foundation Local Drug Action Team program in partnership with the Outer East Primary Care Partnership.
-The Campaign will run for the 2020 Eastern Football League season across the government areas of Maroondah, Knox, Yarra Ranges, Monash, Manningham, Boroondara and Whitehorse.
+The Campaign will run across the local government areas of Maroondah, Knox, Yarra Ranges, Monash, Manningham, Boroondara and Whitehorse.
+The initiative, in full, will be postponed to the 2021 season, however the campaign has been adapted to celebrate the role Clubs have played in 2020.

 If you’d like to get involved or have any questions, please contact